aviator-co/av/docs/av-commit-split.1.md

-# av-commit-split 1 "" av-cli "Aviator CLI User Manual"
+# av-commit-split

-# NAME
+## NAME

-av-commit-split - Split a commit into multiple commits.
+av-commit-split - Split a commit into multiple commits

-# DESCRIPTION
+## DESCRIPTION

 Split the currently checked out commit into multiple commits.
 When invoked, it prompts you which diff chunks should be included in the first commit and asks